How to prevent temper tantrums

 Now this is the real deal.
 The golden ticket of toddler tantrum prevention.

-More often than not what a child is looking for by the time the tantrum hit is to connect with you.
+More often than not what a child is looking for by the time a tantrum hits is to connect with you.

 Their mum and dad cup is empty.